Starting a subscription box company? Here’s everything you need to know

 - Promote your box

-It seems counterintuitive at first, but the trick to maximizing engagement is actually narrowing down your audience.
-After all, if you try to please everyone, you won’t specifically appeal to anyone, and people want to invest in a product that feels tailored to them.
-In fact, 80% of customers are more likely to buy from a company that offers personalized experiences.
+Funnily enough, the trick to maximizing engagement is narrowing down your audience.
+Research shows 80% of customers are more likely to buy from a company that offers personalized experiences.
+Find your niche, and you’ll find your customers.

 Once you’ve got a category worked out, you can brainstorm the kinds of products you’d like to include in your box.
 The challenge is striking the balance between a niche that’s already oversaturated, and a niche that’s a little, well… too niche.

-You’ll know the oversaturated stuff when you see it (everywhere), but it can be more difficult to tell whether your idea will have enough traction.
-A great way to do this is to check social media channels and popular forums like Reddit to see if there’s enough organic buzz around your chosen niche.
+You’ll know the oversaturated stuff when you see it (everywhere, that is), but it can be more difficult to tell whether your idea will have enough traction.

 You can also use Google Trends to see the popularity of different search terms over time.
 For example, micellar water has exploded as a health and beauty trend in recent years, and you can see that popularity reflected in search results: